Bira/octopus-carnival/_drafts/condensing-hells-rebels-03.md

 This is just the first Silver Council meeting.
 We already introduced much of its preliminary order of business in previous adventures: Lady Docur in adventure 1, noble hobnobbing in adventure 2.
-So all that would be left to talk about would be the matters of foreign support.
+So all that would be left to talk about would be the matters of foreign support, along with any table-specific developments that might have happened due to previous PC efforts.

 ## Part 2